Farman24476/Final-Year-Project-AIU_Smart_Resume_Analyzer/README.md

 # AIU Smart Resume Analyzer 🎯

-An intelligent resume screening system built as a Final Year Project (FYP) at Albukhary International University (AIU).
-It uses Natural Language Processing (NLP), ATS scoring, and secure login to modernize hiring and help students improve their resumes.

 The AIU Smart Resume Analyzer project intends to transform the traditional resume screening process by employing modern Artificial Intelligence (AI) technology.
 The primary project objectives are to create and implement a system that